MinterTeam/minter-network-web/content/docs/index.md

 ### Rewards
 Block rewards and fees are accumulated and proportionally (based on stake value) paid out once per `720 blocks` (approx. 1 hour) to all active validators (and their delegators).

-Block rewards are configured to decrease from 333 to 0 BIP (MNT) in \~7 years.
+Block rewards were configured to decrease from 333 to 0 BIP (MNT) in ≈7 years.
+Since Minter 3 block reward amount is depend on the current price of BIP.
+Also users who locked their stakes with LockStake tx will gain x3 increased block rewards.
+At the same time, fees collected by validators will not increase.

 Delegators receive their rewards at the same time after paying the fee to their validator automatically (this value is based on validator's settings).
+Rewards go back to the stake automatically.

 `10%` from reward goes to DAO address.